Hexboi/Hexboi/README.md

 ## Hi there 👋

-Just an Offensive Security Boi sharing some (maybe) useful scripts
+Just a boi who likes OffSec, sharing some (maybe) useful scripts

 ☕ This repo was brought to you by caffeine and questionable decisions